openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 # Enhanced Blackboard Integration

-The openEQUELLA (oEQ) / Blackboard (Bb) integration has historically been achieved with a building block (B2) and web service (WS) that was uploaded into the Bb site.
-This has historically presented some difficulties and Bb is retiring their SOAP Web Services in Q2 2020 which will effectively break the oEQ WS.
-Due to this upcoming loss of functionality, and the complexity of maintaining the B2 / WS, a pure LTI / REST integration is being developed.
+The openEQUELLA / Blackboard integration has historically been achieved with a building block and web service that was uploaded into the Blackboard site.
+This has historically presented some difficulties and Blackboard is retiring their SOAP Web Services in Q2 2020 which will effectively break the openEQUELLA web service.
+Due to this upcoming loss of functionality, and the complexity of maintaining the building block and web service, a pure LTI / REST integration is being developed.
 This integration is available in this release as a minimal set of features as a 'beta' feature release, and will be enhanced for 2019.2.

-As part of migrating from the B2/WS integration to the LTI/REST integration, adopters will have access to the following Bb abilities:
+As part of migrating from the building block and web service integration to the LTI / REST integration, adopters will have access to the following Blackboard abilities:
 * Course Content Deep Linking Tool (works in 2019.1)
 * Course Tool (on the roadmap)
 * System Tool (on the roadmap)

-Adopters will no longer be able to use the 'My Institution' integration that was part of the B2/WS integration.
+Adopters will no longer be able to use the 'My Institution' integration that was part of the building block and web service integration.

 ## Enable Using Blackboard REST APIs
-In order to make REST calls into a Bb site, adopters will need to obtain a REST Application ID via https://developer.blackboard.com/ .
-This REST Application ID will then be used (via the same site), to create a REST Application key and secret that is tied to your Bb site URL.
-You will need this key and secret when configuring the integration in Bb.
-Please read this [post](https://community.blackboard.com/docs/DOC-4258-developer-groups-site-quotas-and-rate-limits) for more information on how Bb handles REST Application IDs.
+In order to make REST calls into a Blackboard site, adopters will need to obtain a REST Application ID via https://developer.blackboard.com/ .
+This REST Application ID will then be used (via the same site), to create a REST Application key and secret that is tied to your Blackboard site URL.
+You will need this key and secret when configuring the integration in Blackboard.
+Please read this [post](https://community.blackboard.com/docs/DOC-4258-developer-groups-site-quotas-and-rate-limits) for more information on how Blackboard handles REST Application IDs.

 ## Configure openEQUELLA

 ### Configure a New LTI Consumer

-This is a standard LTI Consumer in oEQ, as such just a high level review is given.
+This is a standard LTI Consumer in openEQUELLA, as such just a high level review is given.

 1. Under 'Settings' > 'Integrations' > 'LTI Consumers', click on 'Create new LTI consumer'
 2. You can leave the 'Consumer key' and 'Consumer secret' with the system-generated values, or specify your own
 3. Choose your SSO configuration and role mappings.
 For testing, leave 'Useable by' as 'Everyone', and set 'Unknown user handling' to 'Create local user and add them to the following groups...'.
-Then choose a group for all 'new' Bb users crossing over to oEQ to be added to.
+Then choose a group for all 'new' Blackboard users crossing over to openEQUELLA to be added to.

 ### Configure a New External System Connector